How to Plan the Best Trip to Tonga

 This central island group is made up of 62 islands, only 17 of which are inhabited.
-Lifuka is the main island and home to the island groups main town, Pangai.
+Lifuka is the main island and home to the island group’s main town, Pangai.
 Visitors are also likely to either stay on the causeway-connected Foa Island or at one of the resorts on the nearby uninhabited island of Uoleva.

 Aside from relaxing in a hammock on the beach all day, travellers to Ha’apai can hire bikes to check out some of the historical sites, such as an ancient fortress and memorial sites, around the flat islands.
-Resorts can organise village tours to see how real island villagers live.

 Learn more about visiting these idyllic islands in The Complete Guide to Ha’apai.

 Vava’u is arguably the island group that put Tonga on the map in terms of the country’s remarkable water activities.
 It’s the island group with the most whale swimming tours, the most fishing charters, the most scuba diving operators, island-hopping tours and more.
-Vava’u is also renowned as being one of the best sailing grounds in the South Pacific thanks to its labyrinth of inlets, sheltered bays and compacted islands.
+Vava’u is also renowned for being one of the best sailing grounds in the South Pacific thanks to its labyrinth of inlets, sheltered bays and compacted islands.

-Visits to Vava’u can go one of two ways: an urban stay in Neiafu with easy access to the wharf’s boat tours or staying on one of the idyllic outer islands otherwise uninhabited except for a boutique resort.
+Visits to Vava’u can go one of two ways: an urban stay in Neiafu, with easy access to the wharf’s boat tours, or staying on one of the idyllic outer islands otherwise uninhabited except for a boutique resort.